Become a Transformative Educator!

-- Our Summer 2022 application deadline is April 1, 2022.
+- NOW ACCEPTING APPLICATIONS FOR SUMMER 2023!
+Application deadline is April 1, 2023.
 Applicants to our credential programs can also request fee waiver codes while supplies last.

 - NSF awards $1.2 million to SJSU’s ITEP program that prepares candidates to earn a BA in Math with a Single Subject Math Credential in 4 years and an Education Specialist Mild Moderate credential and an MA in Special Education in the 5th year!

 - Apply to our Teacher Residency Program to complete an accelerated program and receive up to $10,000 in funding; and apply to become a Lurie College Impact Residency Fellow, which provides up to $7500 in scholarship funding, mentorship and networking opportunities, and more.